alexfernandez/alexfernandez.github.io/2016/start-me-up.md

 ## Getting That Job

-So you have decided you want a job.
+So you have decided you want a certain job.
 How can you get it?
-Julia Grace, engineering director at Slack, [says](http://www.juliahgrace.com/blog/2015/4/9/an-unconventional-guide-for-getting-a-software-engineering-job):
+Julia Grace, Director of Infrastructure Engineering at Slack, [says](http://www.juliahgrace.com/blog/2015/4/9/an-unconventional-guide-for-getting-a-software-engineering-job):

 > [...] find someone at the company (search their About pages, which often have links to employees’ LinkedIn, Twitter accounts, etc.) and email that person asking about the company.